PythWare/Dynasty-Warriors-4-Hyper-Modding-Tools/README.md

 Unit Editor (DW4_Hyper_Unit_Editor.pyw), editor for UNITDATA.BIN which stores unit data like parameters (model, weapon model, voice id, motion/moveset, movement speed, jump speed, etc).
 ![dw44](https://github.com/user-attachments/assets/f611fbbf-156a-47bb-b801-7e14d2af0e75)

+Guide Section:

+Please backup your linkdata.bin, resource.bin, BNS files, and mdata.bin files before using these tools.

+You don't have to have the tools within the same directory, you just need them in the same folder that the files it needs.
+So if you want to keep things clean, i'd suggest making a "modding" folder, storing the files needed each tool needs (it'll be lsited below) within that folder along with the scripts but it's up to you.
+All that matters is each script that I list below is paired with its needed files, Unit Editor and Mod Creator are exceptions since they use filedialog but again, your choice.

+Linkdata tools must be within the same directory as linkdata.bin, filenames.ref (a custom text file I made storing filenames for files within linkdata.bin that I found within the executable), mdata.bin (your base game stores it within the media\data\etc directory), and original_mdata.bin (it's essentially a backup of a vanilla/non-modded mdata.bin file that the mod manager uses for disabling mods).

+Mod Manager must be within the same directory as DW4_Hyper.MODS (a custom file designed by my tools, meant to store currently enabled mods), linkdata.bin, mdata.bin (your base game stores it within the media\data\etc directory), and original_mdata.bin (it's essentially a backup of a vanilla/non-modded mdata.bin file that the mod manager uses for disabling mods).

+BNS tools must be within the same directory as the BNS files (your base game stores it within the media\data\sound\voice directory).
+It'll create 2 files which are voice_jp.ref and voice_us.ref, those are custom metadata files made by the unpacker to support unpacking the Ogg files.
+To make an audio mod that replaces the Ogg files from the BNS files, you'll probably need the version of LibVorbis that was used for Dynasty Warriors 4 Hyper which I think is 20020717.
+Once you replace the Ogg files with compartible ogg files you made/chose to use, repack with the repack button.

+Resource_bin tools must be within the same directory as the resource.bin file (your base game stores it within the media\data\etc directory).